 - 1/2 lb fresh pineapple, cut in chunks

 - 1 ripe mango, peeled and cut in chunks

 - 2 habanero peppers, rough chopped, (keep the seeds and pith for most heat, remove for less)

 - 1 Tbsp brown sugar, (omit for Paleo)

 - Put your pineapple, mango and habaneros in the bowl of a food processor or blender.

 - Process the fruit and peppers until they are completely smooth and pureed.
 Scrape down the side of the bowl as necessary.
-Be cautious, the fumes will be strong.
+Note: be cautious, the fumes will be strong.
+Keep your face averted.

 - Pour the puree into a saucepan.
 Add the rest of the ingredients and bring up to a simmer.
 Simmer for five minutes.
 Taste the sauce and adjust the seasonings.
 I added more lime juice and a touch more salt.